Hall effect sticks

 Stick Movement Linearity Test

-Resolution test for Flydigi Vader 4 Pro • Firmware 6.9.3.3 • Stick Analyzer 2.0.0.0Dongle connection • Xinput mode.
-Uploaded, by John Punch
+Linearity test for Flydigi Vader 4 Pro • Firmware 6.9.5.5 • Stick Analyzer 2.0.3.0Dongle connection • Xinput mode • Manual Input.
+Uploaded, by FRANCIS LOUIS BERNARDO

-Total Points represents the number of unique positions that were registered during the smooth movement of the stick from center to edge.
-This includes both clean analog values and positions affected by noise or jitter.
-In our test, we got 1886 points, which is an excellent result that indicates very precise stick movement registration.
-However, it's important to look at the Analog Points as well, as they show the true stick resolution without noise.
+Data Points represents the total number of unique positions registered during the smooth movement of the stick from center to edge.
+This includes both the stable analog values and positions affected by signal processing or jitter.
+In this test, we recorded 1124 data points, which is an excellent result that indicates very precise stick movement registration.
+For a more accurate assessment of stick precision, it's important to also consider the Straight Points metric, which filters out noise and signal processing artifacts.

 Tremor